Honda Goldwing GL1000-1100 Single Carburetor Manifold ALUMINUM

 We accept bank wire or Revolut payments only, due to faster service.
 No PayPal !!!!!!!!!!!

 Fast and free worldwide delivery up to 15 business days.

 We do not accept returns, but we do exchange for defective parts for free.
 No returns required.

-Steel single carb manifold for Honda Goldwing GL1000-1100 is professionally designed and engineered by VTC motors
+Aluminum single carb manifold for Honda Goldwing GL1000-1100 is professionally designed and engineered by VTC motors

 Using this manifold avoids four carb maintenance, especially synchronization and improves fuel efficiency